 Contents

 An in-progress outline with some description is attached.
+Reviewers who wish to see the current state can visit the GitHub repository, https://github.com/friendly/Vis-MLM-quarto

 Subject

-Data visualization methods for statistical analysis are well-developed for simple linear models for a single outcome variable.
-However, in applied research it is often the case that the phenomena of interest (depression, job satisfaction, academic achievement, childhood ADHD disorders) can be measured in several different ways or related aspects.
+Data visualization methods for statistical analysis are well-developed for simple linear models with a single outcome variable.
+However, with applied research in the social sciences, it is often the case that the phenomena of interest (e.g., depression, job satisfaction, academic achievement, childhood ADHD disorders, etc.) can be measured in several different ways or related aspects.
 For example, if academic achievement can be measured for adolescents by reading, mathematics, science and history scores, how do predictors such as parental encouragement, school environment and socioeconomic status affect all these outcomes?
 In the same, or different ways?
 In such cases, much more can be understood from a multivariate approach that takes the correlations among the outcomes into account.
-Yet sadly, researchers typically examine the outcomes one by one.
+Yet, sadly, researchers typically examine the outcomes one by one which often only tells part of the data story.

-The statistical leap from univariate to multivariate methods is quite simple, because the classical models for ANOVA and regression:
+The statistical leap from univariate to multivariate methods is quite simple because the classical models for ANOVA and regression:

-generalize directly to analogous models for MANOVA and multivariate regression,
+Generalize directly to analogous models for MANOVA and multivariate regression,

-statistical multivariate tests are straightforward extensions of standard F- and t-tests,
+Statistical multivariate tests are straightforward extensions of standard F- and t-tests,

-univariate intervals become ellipses (and ellipsoids!), showing location, covariation and precision.
+Univariate intervals become ellipses (and ellipsoids!), showing location, covariation, and precision.

 This book brings together a collection of novel techniques I and others have developed over the past 15 years and implemented in mature R packages.
 Some key substantive features of the book are: